This homemade flaky, butter phyllo is a simplified way of making dough similar to puff pastry, which makes it ideal for Greek Pites (pies).

 In the mixer bowl put the flour and the olive oil and start stirring.

 Add the salt, vinegar and soda water gradually.

 We know that the dough is ready when we see that it does not stick on the bowl.

 Stop the mixer and if the dough does not stick on your fingers it is ready.
-If it does, add some more flour until ready.
+If it does, add some more flour.
+See video How to make Dough.

 Cover the dough with a cling film and leave it to rest for 30 minutes.
 Otherwise knead by hand, following same procedure).

 To make two phyllo sheets, the six pieces will be used for the one placed below and the other four for the smaller one on top of the pie.

 Using the pasta machine roll out phyllo starting from number 1 and continue rolling making a thin phyllo.
 See my video making phyllo here.